Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Improvements to grid snapping settings on station buffers
 - (fix) Added missing wires on 'Provider -> 4 car fluid buffer'  connecting storage tanks to the power poles
 - Some additions/changes to the "Tiles" book, I'm working on something more flexible too

+######  <span style="color:white">17:30 UTC 09.03.2021</color>
+(Compatible with older versions)
+- In "Tiles" book you can now find 4 new books (2 vanilla/2 modded) containing parts that let you construct new tile patterns like the premade ones but with custom size and rail spacing

 </details>